juw0n/devops-project/telnet-server/Readme.md

 ConfigMaps: Mounting nonsensitive configuration files inside a container is made possible using ConfigMaps.
 The ConfigMap can be accessed by a pod's containers as a file in a Volume mount, an environment variable, or command line arguments.
 There are two primary advantages to including any configuration files your application may have in a ConfigMap manifest.
 First, you don't need to relaunch your entire application in order to update or publish a new manifest file.
 Second, your application will be able to reload the configuration without requiring a restart if it is programmatically designed to monitor changes in a configuration file.

 Namespaces: A Kubernetes cluster can be split up into multiple smaller virtual clusters using the Namespace resource.
 Even if the resources may be located on the same nodes, a Namespace gives them a logical distinction.
 A resource will inherit the witty default Namespace if you don't provide a Namespace when establishing it.

+Use Minikube's Docker Daemon
+To make sure your locally built image is accessible, build the image inside Minikube's Docker daemon:
+==> eval $(minikube docker-env)
+==> docker build -t devops-vm/telnet-server:v1 .

+Scaling a Pod (To scale the deployment to 3)
+==> kubectl scale --current-replicas=2 --replicas=3 deployment/telnet-server